-How is Acute Toxicity by Inhalation classified under HCS 2012?
+How is Acute Toxicity by the Oral route classified under OSHA's HCS?

-Acute toxicity values are expressed as (approximate) $LC{50}$ (inhalation) values or as acute toxicity estimates (ATE).
-The ATE for the classification of a substance is derived using the $LC{50}$ where available, the appropriate conversion value from the table below that relates to the results of a range test, or the appropriate conversion value from the table below that relates to a classification category.
-Chemicals that are toxic by inhalation may be in the form of gases, vapors, or dust/mist.
+Acute toxicity values are expressed as (approximate) LD50 (oral) values or as acute toxicity estimates (ATE).
+The ATE for the classification of a substance is derived using the LD50 where available, the appropriate conversion value from the table below that relates to the results of a range test, or the appropriate conversion value from the table below that relates to a classification category.